ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_attributable_causes/static_wasting/index.rst

   * - prevalence_s{198,199,2033,2036}
     - source='como', decomp_step='step5', status='best', gbd_round_id=6, year_id=2019, gbd_id_type='sequela', gbd_id=[198,199,2033,2036], measure_id=5
     -
+  * - dw_s{198,199,2033,2036}
+    - Pull from GBD 2019
+    - Listed in the note below for easy reference

+.. note::

+  .. list-table:: PEM sequelae disability weights from GBD
+    :header-rows: 1

+    * - Disability weight
+      - Value
+      - Note
     * - dw_s198
       - 0.051 (0.031–0.079)
       - Moderate wasting with edema (from the GBD 2019 risk appendix table S13)
     * - dw_s2033
       - 0
       - Moderate wasting without edema (from the GBD 2019 risk appendix table S13)
     * - dw_s199
       - 0.128 (0.082–0.183)
       - Severe wasting without edema (from the GBD 2019 risk appendix table S13)
     * - dw_s2036
       - 0.172 (0.115-0.238)
       - Severe wasting with edema (from the GBD 2019 risk appendix table S13)

-.. note::

-  It looks like these sequelae descriptions are mislabeled if logical numbering patterns were followed, but I have confirmed they are correct despite this suspicion.
+  NOTE: It looks like these sequelae descriptions are mislabeled if logical numbering patterns were followed, but I have confirmed they are correct despite this suspicion.

 Validation
 ++++++++++